Anaerob/Anuzloc/README.md

 # Anuzloc

 ### Pokemon Nuzlocke Client
-Hobby project for the purpose of learning how to C++, SFML and Git
+Hobby project for the purpose of learning how to C++ with SFML

 ### What is [Nuzlocke](http://www.nuzlocke.com/challenge.php)?
 ### The rules: